Welcome to the Ultrafast Atomic, Molecular & Plasma Research Group at UCF!

 Free-electron lasers deliver very bright x-ray pulses of femtosecond durations.
 X-rays can access the most inner shell of light atomic element, making the spectral features atomic-species specific.
 The subsequent ionization and excitation processes are also unique phenomena in photointeraction.
 We develop core-hole spectroscopy and investigate charge dynamics induced by core- and inner-shell ionization and their secondary processes.
 Experiments are carried out at large facilities off the UCF campus, typically with a collaboration with other institutes within or outside the US.

-- Extreme ultraviolet laser of short pulse duration generated via high harmonic generation process
+- Secondary light sources: Extreme ultraviolet (XUV) laser of short pulse duration generated via high harmonic generation processes

 Research in my group will provide opportunities for hands-on experience with high power ultrafast lasers and spectroscopy methods and opportunities for deep understanding of the involved laser technology, scientific approach, physics fundamentals that lead to interdisciplinary applications.
 In addition to the in-house research at UCF, we also carry out and participate research projects at national laboratories and international facilities.Open positions